joel-day/LeetCode-Workspace/README.md

 This is a custom mono-repo for LeetCode practice which includes flashcards and custom bash scripts.

 ## Flashcards
-- I use 'tkinter' to create a flashcard app for practicing.
-- Flashcards are stored in the 'data/raw/qa.xlsx' file
+- Flashcards are stored in the 'data/raw/qa.xlsx' excel file.
 - Use the "add_flashcard.ipynb" notebook to add cards.
 - Run the bash shortcut below in the terminal to open the flashcard UI.
 ```bash